fenekku/commandeer/README.md

 **commandline**

-`commandline` is used to delimit the space where you define the command line arguments you expect.
-All other commandeer constructs are to be placed under it.
+`commandline` is used to delimit the space where you define the command line arguments and options you expect.
+All other commandeer constructs (described below) are placed under it.

 **argument `identifier`, `type`**